skookumer/EmpireOfDirt/project01/README.md

 ## Group Leader (Eric Arnold)
 Coding is like playing a musical instrument.
 It is a highly specialized activity and the user interface is unintuitive.
 It takes a while to get the hang of, but one you know your scales and can play in tune, you can really jam.
 This is the struggle before the jam.

+I don't have much to say other than that because I am a data science student and have to deal with file I/O regularly.
+It was fun talking through the problem and the challenges associated with python fundamentals.

 ## Other member

 ### Connor Crawford